ruanchaves/napolab/README.md

   <img width="300" height="300" src="https://raw.githubusercontent.com/ruanchaves/napolab/main/images/ideogram_ai_logo.png">
 </p>

-The Natural Portuguese Language Benchmark (Napolab) is designed to be a collection of Portuguese datasets that are:
+The **Napolab** is your go-to collection of Portuguese datasets with the following characteristics:

-* **Natural**: Composed, as far as possible, of natural Portuguese text or text that has undergone professional translation.
+* 🌿 **Natural**: As much as possible, datasets consist of natural Portuguese text or professionally translated text.
-* **Reliable**: The standard metrics used to evaluate the tasks on the dataset should reliably correlate with human judgments (such as accuracy, F1 score, Pearson correlation coefficient, etc.).
+* ✅ **Reliable**: Metrics correlate reliably with human judgments (accuracy, F1 score, Pearson correlation, etc.).
-* **Public**: All datasets must be available and downloadable via a publicly accessible link.
+* 🌐 **Public**: Every dataset is available through a public link.
-* **Human**: All datasets must be annotated by human experts without any automation.
+* 👩‍🔧 **Human**: Expert human annotations only.
+No automatic or unreliable annotations.
-* **General**: The datasets should not necessitate domain-specific knowledge or any preparation for an educated Portuguese speaker to solve the suggested tasks.
+* 🎓 **General**: No domain-specific knowledge required.
+Any educated Portuguese speaker can tackle the tasks in these datasets without advanced preparation.

-This repository contains links to demos, models fine-tuned on the benchmark, and instructions for using the datasets in the most convenient manner.
-The benchmark currently includes the following datasets:
+In this repo, you'll find links to demos, models fine-tuned on Napolab, and guidelines to use the datasets effectively.
+Napolab currently includes the following datasets:

 * [assin](https://huggingface.co/datasets/assin)
 * [assin2](https://huggingface.co/datasets/assin2)